Steem-FOSSbot/steem-fossbot-voter/README.md

 ## What is this?

-_Voter_ is a bot for Steem, built as a Node.js server and intended for deployment on Heroku, with other installation options planned.
+_Voter_ is a bot for Steem which decides which posts to vote for and casts vote on behalf of a registered user.
+It is built as a Node.js server and intended for deployment on Heroku, with other installation options planned.

 This means _you own the server_ and control it completely.
 There are no fees or catches, the software is free to use.
 You create a unique API key for your own access, and for granting access to other if you wish.

 You control the running of the bot, set the algorithm and view stats and logs with a simple web dashboard, which will be live at your Heroku URL.
-See _Usage_ below for more details.
+See [Usage](https://github.com/evm2p/steem-fossbot-voter#usage) below for more details.

 More apps are planned to integrate with this system, which we've called the **Steem FOSSbot ecosystem**.
 Check out [the doc on Steem FOSSbot](/docs/steemfossbot.md) and [our ethos](/docs/ethos.md).

 ## How it works

-The bot works by scoring each new post using a collection of rules which are set by the user.
-If a post scores above a threshold, it is voted fore.
-The threshold is automatically adjusted based on a raised average of recent posts, and is also proportional to number of votes in last 24 hours, to keep votes per day at around a max of 40.
+The bot works by scoring each new post using a collection of rules which are set by you.
+If a post scores above a threshold, it is voted for.
+The threshold is automatically adjusted based on a raised average of recent posts, and is also proportional to the number of votes in last 24 hours, to keep votes per day at around a max of 40 (by default).

 Rules are based on a collection of metrics which this app interprets from raw Steem data.
-For example, you could add 10 score points for every image, or deduct 2 points for ever minute old the post is.
+For example, you could add 10 score points for every image, or deduct 2 points for every minute since the post was created.

-The server is designed to be triggered for a bot run iteration periodically, for example every 30 or 60 minutes.
-This can be done on Heroku with an add-on, or manually by a regular GET method to ```/run-bot``` endpoint.
+The server is designed to be triggered periodically for a bot run iteration, for example every 30 or 60 minutes.
+This can be done on Heroku with an add-on, or manually on the dashboard provided, or even by a HTTP GET method to ```/run-bot?json=true&api_key=BOT_API_KEY``` endpoint, which is used internally and can be used externally by a seperate app.

-Please see the [discussion doc page](/docs/discussion.md) for an overview on how the curation algorithm works and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
-For technical details see the [algorithm and metrics doc page](/docs/algorithm.md)
+Please see the [discussion doc page](/docs/discussion.md) for in depth details on e curation algorithm and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
+For technical details see the [algorithm and metrics doc page](/docs/algorithm.md).

 ## Usage